-- When choosing to mount the MLPE device to the module frame, follow the MLPE supplier instructions to ensure optimal mounting of the MLPE device and prevent any slippage during operation. - Canadian Solar recommends the MLPE device be installed close to a corner of the module frame. - When choosing to mount the MLPE device to the mounting structure, please refer to the instructions provided by the MLPE supplier. - Do not cover the module nameplate or junction boxes when installing the MLPE devices on the rear of the modules. - Do not use frame mounting holes to install the MLPE device. - Do not drill extra holes in the frame to install the MLPE device. - The distance between the MLPE device and the module backsheet should be larger than 20mm.
+- frame, follow the MLPE supplier instructions to ensure optimal mounting of the MLPE device and prevent any slippage during operation. - Canadian Solar recommends the MLPE device be installed close to a corner of the module frame. - When choosing to mount the MLPE device to the mounting structure, please refer to the instructions provided by the MLPE supplier. - Do not cover the module nameplate or junction boxes when installing the MLPE devices on the rear of the modules. - Do not use frame mounting holes to install the MLPE device. - Do not drill extra holes in the frame to install the MLPE device. - The distance between the MLPE device and the module backsheet should be larger than 20mm.